-As a pianist that “leaves no question about his riveting presentation and technical finesse” (Seattle Times), Canadian-born pianist Kevin Ahfat is an acclaimed artist recognized for his deeply passionate and highly compelling performances, possessing “a balanced mix of expressiveness and virtuosity” (Musical America).
+As a pianist that “leaves no question about his riveting presentation and technical finesse” (Seattle Times), Canadian-born pianist Kevin Ahfat is acclaimed to be “poised to become one of the young heirs of the classical piano realm, with a bold, boundary-pushing, millennial style matched by refined execution” (Vanguard Seattle).
+He is an artist recognized for his deeply passionate and highly compelling performances, possessing “a balanced mix of expressiveness and virtuosity” (Musical America).

-Mr. Ahfat has garnered numerous awards in many national and international competitions, among those being a two-time winner of the Juilliard Concerto Competition and the First Prize winner at the inaugural Seattle Symphony International Piano Competition.
-He has also won top prizes at the 5th Schimmel International Piano Competition, Steinway & Sons Concerto Competition, and the Arthur Fraser and Eastman International Piano Competitions.
+A two-time winner of the Juilliard Concerto Competition, Mr. Ahfat has garnered numerous awards across the globe, including the First Prize at the inaugural Seattle Symphony International Piano Competition in 2015, as well as top prizes at the 5th Schimmel International Piano Competition, Steinway & Sons Concerto Competition, and the Arthur Fraser and Eastman International Piano Competitions.
 Recently, Mr. Ahfat captured the First Prize at the National Federation of Music Clubs Young Artist Awards for 2017-2019.